SuperOfficeDocs/superoffice-docs/docs/en/api/plugins/quote-connectors/api/rights-field.md

 [!include[ALT](./includes/rights.md)]

-The rights are mutually exclusive; a field can only have one of these rights.
+The rights are mutually exclusive; a field can only have one of these rights: R, W, or M.

 ## Field

-The fields will mostly be from the `Quoteline` table, but some added fields that are conceptually part of the quoteline, like Image will also be possibly to set rights on.
+The fields will mostly be from the `Quoteline` table, but some added fields that are conceptually part of the quoteline, like Image will also be possible to set rights on.

+You do not need to include the table name.

+`UnitListPrice` and `QuoteLine.UnitListPrice` are equivalent.

 ## Reason